Tips for preparing study abroad scholarship applications:

-In your scholarship essay, connect your past experience to your study abroad goals.
+In your scholarship essay, connect your past experiences to your study abroad goals.
 Why do you want to study abroad?
 What has prepared you for it?

 Provide a recommender that can speak for your character, both professionally and personally.